Risk management in finance: graduate area of work

 You’ll usually start off as a member of a small team; tasks vary from meeting clients through to evaluating risks, writing reports and making preventative recommendations.
-Phoebe works in capital forecasting (to minimise credit and liquidity risk): ‘My role is to ensure that the group has enough capital to cover any potential losses,’ she says.
+Phoebe worked in capital forecasting (to minimise credit and liquidity risk): ‘My role is to ensure that the group has enough capital to cover any potential losses,’ she said.

 ‘I coordinate departments’ predicted sales balances and generate a forecast of the risk-weighted assets the group will hold, based on five-year market assumptions.
 I collate these forecasts against different scenarios and produce models.
 I also liaise with other divisions to improve the forecasting process and deal with any queries that arise.’

 Depending upon your career aspirations, you’ll have the opportunity to study for professional qualifications and specialise in particular areas such as technology or fraud.